JustAnotherArchivist/snscrape/README.md

     snscrape twitter-user textfiles

-It's usually useful to redirect the output to a file for further processing, e.g. in bash using the filename `@textfiles-tweets`:
+It's usually useful to redirect the output to a file for further processing, e.g. in bash using the filename `twitter-@textfiles`:

 ```bash
 snscrape twitter-user textfiles >twitter-@textfiles
 ```